 Pomegranate seeds contain sugars, fruit acids, amino acids and a small amount of oil.
 The fruit and fruit rind are rich in polyphenols.
-It is these polyphenols that provide the health promoting antioxidant and anti-inflammatory actions.
+It is these polyphenols that provide the health-promoting antioxidant and anti-inflammatory actions.
 Fighting the free radicals that can damage your cells.

 The juice has powerful antioxidant properties.
 Much more than other fruit juices such as black cherry, cranberry, blueberry or grape.
 It even has more antioxidant capacity than red wine or green tea.

 Pomegranate juice and extracts also fight cancer.
 With much more research required.
 Initial trials are encouraging.
 Though again at the moment most studies are on animals rather than people.
-Results suggest pomegranate is one of the most promising dietary supplements for fighting cancer.
+Results suggest it is one of the most promising dietary supplements for fighting cancer.
 And, including pomegranate in the diet may prevent cancer from growing and spreading.

 Some types of cancer that pomegranate may help include prostate, breast, colon, bladder, lung, skin and leukaemia.
 So far, most of the cancer research on people has been on prostate cancer.
-In human trials, pomegranate prevented cancer cell growth and promoted cancer cell death.
+In human trials, it prevented cancer cell growth and promoted cancer cell death.
 Other cancer studies are mainly on animals or on cancer cells in test tubes.
 But the results are encouraging and research continues.

 Pomegranate is effective against several species of bacteria, including some multi-drug resistant strains:

 - Helicobacter pylori, the bacteria that causes stomach ulcers

 - Clostridium difficile, causes severe infections, often in a hospital environment

 - Listeria monocytogenes, causes food poisoning

 - Streptococcus mutans, the bacteria responsible for dental caries